smagr173/BBMobile/ReadMe.md

 Username: bagelbartest<br>
 Password: easy123!

-The project will then be shown under "Published Projects" once you are signed into the test account.
+Once you are signed in, navigate to the "Profile" page using the tab at the bottom of the screen.
+The project will then be shown under "Published Projects" if you are logged into the test account.

 The second option, if you are using an Android device, is to create your own Expo account.
 Creating your own account is not required since the app should allow you to scan QR codes or open a project without one.
 If you do choose to create one it will require you to